 Furthermore, you will take advantage of current research into implicit functions in Dotty to remove the small amount of remaining boilerplate from Impromptu task definitions.

 When evolving web applications, in most programming languages and frameworks, we risk introducing programming errors.
 Undefined values, parsing failures, broken links, invalid markup, and good old null pointers, are all things that can break our applications.
 Manually writing and maintaining tests to catch programming errors is a time consuming effort, and we would rather spend that time testing our application logic.
-This talk takes you on a whirlwind tour of technologies that give static guarantees for web applications, such as type-safe markup DSLs, applicative form parsing and construction, and lifting the entire web application structure to the type-level to ensure correctness and derive program behavior.
+This talk takes you on a whirlwind tour of mature technologies that offer static guarantees for modern web applications.

 ScalaFiddle is best known as an online playground for writing and sharing short Scala code snippets, fiddles.
 But it also acts in embeddable form, making it a great tool for enhancing your library documentation.
 In this talk we go through how to convert your documentation's static code examples into interactive fiddles and what are the different ways of achieving that.
 We also cover the architectual and design choices in ScalaFiddle that make it "web scale".